hakobhn/-kubernetes-mentoring-program/1-microservices-architecture-and-docker/materials/README.md

 Another challenge with microservices is the partitioned database architecture.
 Business transactions that update multiple business entities are fairly common.
 These kinds of transactions are trivial to implement in a monolithic application because there is a single database.
 In a microservices‑based application, however, you need to update multiple databases owned by different services.
 Using distributed transactions is usually not an option, and not only because of the CAP theorem.
 They simply are not supported by many of today’s highly scalable NoSQL databases and messaging brokers.
 You end up having to use an eventual consistency based approach, which is more challenging for developers.

 Testing a microservices application is also much more complex.
 For example, with a modern framework such as Spring Boot it is trivial to write a test class that starts up a monolithic web application and tests its REST API.
 In contrast, a similar test class for a service would need to launch that service and any services that it depends upon (or at least configure stubs for those services).
-Once again, this is not rocket science but it’s important to not underestimate the complexity of doing this.
+Once again, this is not rocket science, but it’s important to not underestimate the complexity of doing this.

 Another major challenge with the Microservices Architecture pattern is implementing changes that span multiple services.
 For example, let’s imagine that you are implementing a story that requires changes to services A, B, and C, where A depends upon B and B depends upon C. In a monolithic application you could simply change the corresponding modules, integrate the changes, and deploy them in one go.
 In contrast, in a Microservices Architecture pattern you need to carefully plan and coordinate the rollout of changes to each of the services.
 For example, you would need to update service C, followed by service B, and then finally service A. Fortunately, most changes typically impact only one service and multi‑service changes that require coordination are relatively rare.